 dd accepts 'k' suffix to mean multiply-by-1024.
 GNU dd accepts other suffixes to represent mega, giga, etc.

-Updated by Josef Sipek almost 3 years ago
+#3 Updated by Josef Sipek about 3 years ago

 I checked the GNU dd's man page.
 They say: